 Michael received a Bachelor of Science degree in architecture from the Illinois Institute of Technology.
 He is a member of the AIA, a registered LEED Accredited Professional, and a member of the board of directors at the University Club of Chicago.
 He is also a past board member of the Design Professional Risk Control Group and the Glessner House Museum.

-Vladimir Andrejevic is a principal and senior project designer in the firm.
-In this role, he leads the design of selective projects, with a focus on residential and mixed-use buildings.
+Vladimir Andrejevic is a principal and senior designer at Goettsch Partners.
+In this role, he leads the design of multifamily projects, with a focus on urban, high-density apartment, condominium and mixed-use buildings.

 Ying (Claire) Chen is a principal in the firm with more than 20 years of professional experience.
 Based in the firm’s Shanghai office, she is a key leader for projects throughout China.